nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

-### Bias, Variance, and MISE of Kernel Density Estimates
+### Bias, Variance, and AMISE of Kernel Density Estimates

-* As with the binwidth in histogram estimation, the bias/variance tradeoff drives the best choice of the bandwidth $h_{n}$.
+* As with the bin width in histogram estimation, the bias/variance tradeoff drives the best choice of the bandwidth $h_{n}$ in kernel density estimation.

 ---